 RAG is fundamentally a hybrid model that seamlessly integrates two critical components.
 Retrieval-based methods involve accessing and extracting information from external knowledge sources such as databases, articles, or websites.

 On the other hand, generative models excel in generating coherent and contextually relevant text.
-What distinguishes RAG is its ability to harmonize these two components, creating a symbiotic relationship that allows it to comprehend user queries deeply and produce responses that are not just accurate but also contextually rich.
+What distinguishes RAG Model is its ability to harmonize these two components, creating a symbiotic relationship that allows it to comprehend user queries deeply and produce responses that are not just accurate but also contextually rich.

 To grasp the essence of RAG LLM, it’s essential to deconstruct its operational mechanics.
 RAG operates through a series of well-defined steps: